fair-software/fairtally/README.rst

   fairtally --help

-Which then shows something like:
+The output of the command will be something like:

 .. code-block:: console